ntueeecs/DeepmdQCT/README.md

 # DeepmdQCT
-# Paper:DeepmdQCT: A multitask network with domain invariant features and comprehensive attention mechanism for quantitative computer tomography diagnosis of osteoporosis
+# Paper: "DeepmdQCT: A multitask network with domain invariant features and comprehensive attention mechanism for quantitative computer tomography diagnosis of osteoporosis"

 ## Environment configuration:
 * Python3.6/3.7/3.8 or higher